 The Carl Albert Dissertation Award is given annually for the best dissertation in legislative studies.
 Topics may be national or subnational in focus — on Congress, parliaments, state legislatures, or other representative bodies.
 The prize is funded by the Carl Albert Congressional Research and Studies Center at the University of Oklahoma.
 In addition to the cash prize associated with the award, winners are typically invited to guest lecture on the OU campus with travel expenses paid by the Carl Albert Center.

-The deadline for submission is March 1.
 Dissertations must have a copyright date of one or two years previous to the year in which the award is presented.
 Terms for submitting dissertation: (1) one copy sent to each member of the committee; (2) no more than one submission per Ph.D.-granting department; (3) letter form the department idicating the selection; and (4) a letter from the dissertation chair, or other appropriate committee member, describing the significance of the work.
+The deadline for submission is March 1, 2019.

 Michael Barber, Brigham Young University